michelderu/command-reference/README.md

 ## MarkLogic
 ### Database configuration in json format
 Get the json structure of database configurations: http://localhost:8002/manage/v2/.
+Navigate to the information you need and add `&format=json` to the URL.

 ### Run MarkLogic from Docker Hub
 Run MarkLogic from the Docker Hub Community version.
 MarkLogic data will be persisted in the current (project) folder.